136 Creative Party Ideas

 1. Truth or Dare

-Then the other player decides if he/she would rather answer a question truthfully or perform a dare.
-Try this game, it’s guaranteed to be fun!
+Then, the other player decides whether to answer a question truthfully or perform a dare.
+Try this game; it’s guaranteed to be fun!

 2. Prestige

-The host gets four equal prizes, e.g., bottles of liquor, gift cards, motorcycles (depending on how baller you are).
-These will go to the winners.
+The host gets four equal prizes, such as bottles of liquor, gift cards, and motorcycles (depending on how baller you are).
+The winners will receive these.

-Each guest gets a single playing card at random from a deck when they first enter the party.
+Each guest randomly gets a single playing card from a deck when they enter the party.

-Players can trade cards with the goal of having one of the aces at the end of the night.
+Players can trade cards to have one of the aces at the end of the night.

-To make a trade, lower card players must throw in something additional to sweeten the deal in order to trade up to a higher card.
+To make a trade, lower-card players must throw in something additional to sweeten the deal to trade up to a higher card.

 Yes.
 True power.